SchlossLab/severe-CDI/paper/paper.md

 available for each severity definition.
 Right: models were trained on the intersection of samples with all labels available for each definition.
-Note that Attributable and Pragmatic severity are exactly the same for the intersection set.
-OTU 120 (*Pseudomonas*) is not shown for the full data set with IDSA severity on the full dataset because it was removed during pre-processing due to having near-zero variance.
-**B)** Log<sub>10</sub> transformed median relative abundances of the most important OTUs on the full datasets, grouped by severity (shape).
+Note that Attributable and Pragmatic severity are exactly the same for the intersection dataset.
+OTU 120 (*Pseudomonas*) is not shown for IDSA severity on the full dataset nor on the intersection dataset because it was removed during pre-processing due to having near-zero variance. **B)** Log<sub>10</sub>-transformed median relative abundances of the most important OTUs on the full datasets, grouped by severity (shape).

 </div>